blgentry/elevators/README.md

 runme.py:  Needs SimpleTermMenu:  https://github.com/IngoMeyer441/simple-term-menu
 (easy installation with a pip command)
-Has a menu driven interface to initialize and elevator bank and control it.
+Has a menu driven interface to initialize an elevator bank and control it.